That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Real Benefits You'll Experience

-Better form: Moving slower means better technique
+Better form: Moving slower means better technique and less compensation

 Injury prevention: No more pushing through pain that makes things worse

-Consistency: You can exercise regularly without setbacks
+Consistency: You can exercise regularly without setbacks or flare-ups

 Most people find this approach much easier than they expected.
-You're working with your body, not against it.
+You're working with your body, not fighting against it.

 Your Next Steps

 This week: Choose one activity that bothers you.
 Apply just the speed adjustment.
+That's it - don't overcomplicate it.

 Week 2-3: If needed, reduce the load whilst maintaining the slower speed.